 But modern kids interact with strangers every day.

 What is your child thinking?

-- “Oh, a stranger is a mean, ugly person wearing a mafia-style hat and a mask.
+- “Oh, a stranger is a mean, ugly person wearing a mafia-style hat and a black mask.
 He is enticing a child with a candy from behind a tree.
 No good”.

 What does the child learn?

 - “Watch out for the black-hats men offering candy!”

 What is the conclusion your child makes?

 - “But wait, I’ve got candy on Halloween, and nothing bad happened.
 Mom worries too much.
 I don’t think it’s dangerous”.